 We have covered these topics extensively, from tips to avoid being scammed, even safeguarding your vehicle with an aftermarket vehicle warranty for added peace of mind.
 In all cases, we have prioritised vehicles, which are still eligible for financing with commercial banks.

-Here’s the shortlist of seven-seaters you can buy for the price of a new Perodua Aruz.
+Here’s the shortlist of 7-seaters MPV you can buy for the price of a new Perodua Aruz.

 The second-generation Toyota Wish was produced between 2009 and 2017 and features spacious seating for seven courtesy of a slide and tilt second-row seating.
 The majority of Toyota Wish models available here feature the 1.8-litre (2ZR-FAE) engine, which produces approximately 143 hp and 173 Nm of torque, which is sufficient for daily travel within the city, and the long highway drives.
 Ride comfort and good NVH levels are other highlights of the Toyota Wish.
 With that said, there’s little imagination, in terms of styling on the outside, and the interior could use better plastics on the touchpoints such as the door panels and dashboard.